-- 1. Introduction.
-The Town Center District consists of 5 sub-districts: Depot Square, Bay Road Mixed-Use, Willow Street Mixed-Use, Downtown Residential, and Bay Road Civic.
-Collectively, these sub-districts shall be referred to as the Town Center District.
-This Section consists of 4 sub-sections: - a.
+1. Introduction.
+The Town Center District consists of following five sub-districts: Depot Square, Bay Road Mixed-Use, Willow Street Mixed-Use, Downtown Residential, and Bay Road Civic, all of which are located in the Town Center area of Hamilton.
+Collectively, these sub-districts shall be referred to as the Town Center District, however each sub-district contains its own use, dimensional, and associated regulations as stipulated under this Section.
+This Section consists of seven sub-sections that follow this introduction:

+- a.
 Purpose and Intent.
 This Section introduces the purpose and intent of the zoning generally, how and where it is to be applied, and how the regulations of this Section relate to other Sections of the By-law. - b.
 Interpretation.
-This Section provides definitions and explanations of the terms and metrics that are used to regulate building scale, form and placement.
+This Section provides definitions and explanations of the terms and metrics that are used to regulate building scale, form, and placement.
 Many of the terms are unique to this Section. - c.
 Town Center Sub-districts.
-This Section describes the purpose and intent of each sub-district, as well as any relevant planning considerations.
-It also includes district-wide tables with dimensions for lots and Buildings.
-A complete allowed use table is included as well which is specific to the sub-districts of the Town Center District. - d.
+This Section describes the purpose and intent of each subdistrict, as well as any relevant planning considerations. - d.
+Dimensional Standards.
+This Section includes district-wide tables with dimensions for lots and Buildings. - e.
+Use Provisions.
+This Section offers additional conditions and clarifications to the general use table. - f.
+Site Standards.
+This section provides standards for site design elements including vehicular and pedestrian access, parking, screening, building materials, landscaping, and lighting.
+It also establishes appropriate landscape treatments and contextually appropriate building materials. - g.
 Administration.
 This Section outlines the permitting path for proposed development, including whether Site Plan Review or a Special Permit is required.